worldcoin/open-iris/README.md

 ## Disclaimer

-_The Iris Recognition Inference System (IRIS) is owned by the Worldcoin Foundation, the steward of the Worldcoin protocol.
-IRIS is not a product of, and neither IRIS nor the Worldcoin Foundation has any affiliation with, the American Academy of Ophthalmology or its Intelligent Research in Sight Registry_
+_The Iris Recognition Inference System (IRIS) software repository is owned and maintained by the Worldcoin Foundation, the steward of the Worldcoin protocol; the repository is not affiliated with any other project or service provider_

 ## Quickstart